NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

      ISIS> pointreg fromlist=cube.lis cnet=control.net             \
                 onet=control_pointreg.net deffile=autoRegTemplate.def

 The third step is to manually edit the control and verify the measurements in ``qnet``.
-Type ``qnet`` in the terminal and then open *cube.lis* and lastly *control_pointreg.net*.
-From the Control Network Navigator window, click on the first point listed as *0001*.
+Type ``qnet`` in the terminal and then open *cube.lis*, followed by *control_pointreg.net*.
+From the Control Network Navigator window, click, as before, on the first point, *vallis0001*.
 That opens a third window called the Qnet Tool.
 That window will allow you to play a flip animation that shows alignment of the feature between the two images.
 Correcting a measurement is performed by left clicking in the right image, then clicking *Save Measure*, and finally finishing by clicking *Save Point*.

 In this tutorial, measurement *0025* ended up being incorrect.
 Your number may vary if you used different settings than the above or if MOC